kmcginnes/RxKitchenSink/README.md

 ### Pausable

 I first noticed this at [RxMarbles](http://rxmarbles.com), but that is for the JavaScript libraries.
-The `Pausable` filter wasn't available in C#.
+The `Pausable` operator wasn't available in C#.
 So I went searching and found [this post on Stack Overflow](http://stackoverflow.com/questions/7620182/pause-and-resume-subscription-on-cold-iobservable).
 It does the trick.

 ```c#
 public static IObservable<T> Pausable<T>(